zhaodong-liu/Java-Cooperating-Piano/Project Report.md

 * Adding **JDBC** support to store session metadata in a database.
 * Enabling multi-room support and user authentication.
-* Enhancing audio timbre options via plugin architecture.
+* Enhancing audio timbre options via a plugin architecture.

 ---